Media Experience (MECP)

 - Students explore a variety of media messages and define both the intent on the part of the source and the result to the audience or consumer.
 They will examine different and multiple ways to deliver messages and content.
 Students evaluate their own work to consider communication techniques and intention.
 They will move from being media literate to media savvy.

-- Students select an area of specialty and, with a faculty mentor, create a targeted portfolio that may be considered for exemption from learning modules or courses in a diploma program.
-For the majority of students, the self-directed learning in this semester should enhance students’ skill levels and increase the likelihood of their being successful in the program of their choice.
+- Students select an area of specialty and create a targeted portfolio.
+This should enhance students’ skill levels and increase the likelihood of their success in the program of their choice.

 *Courses subject to change.